-These are the best easy to make ground turkey meatloaf muffins recipe.
-They are kind of fun to make using an ice cream scoop too; you don’t have to touch raw meat if you don’t want to.
+This is the best easy to make gluten-free turkey meatballs recipe.
+They are kind of fun to make using an ice cream scoop too; you don't have to touch raw meat if you don't want to.

 They are…..Turkey Balls!
-Ground turkey meatloaf muffins to be exact!
 They sound weird, I know.
 But trust me; these tasty little things are gonna rock your world!

 It’s as simple as: